icebert04/icebert04.github.io/_posts/2018-2-12-why-jollibee-saved-my-life.md

 For me, I need to get "The Sign" and I should get a very good 1st impression on that first date to make it work.
 I was starting to be afraid that I will have nobody in my life.
 Some guys like that, to have the "Flavors of Month" availble whenever they need it.
 But not me.
 I want to setlle down, get married to the love of my life and live happy forever after.... just like in Walt Disney Movies!

+Until the time came when I met this girl who lives in my same province in Balayan Batangas.
+It was never really love at first sight but I was very interested in her.
+Who she is, her likes & dislikes, her passion and everything else.
+So I had to ask her out on a date.... again.
+But mother nature is not in my favor... geography wise.
+Balayan (during those times) is to secluded from places to have a romantic dates.
+Tagaytay is too far while the beaches is to isolated at night.
+I was totally clueless!
+Afraid to making that mistake all over again.
+So I hop in to my car, pick up my date in her place, and went strolling for almost an hour in that small town.